Technip Energies Announces End Of Share Buy-Back Program

+(MENAFN- GlobeNewsWire - Nasdaq) CANCELS AND REPLACES: This press release cancels and replaces the one published on September 30, 2024.
+The average price per share is 21.83 euros (instead of 22.83 euros).

-(MENAFN- GlobeNewsWire - Nasdaq) Technip Energies N.V.
+Paris, October 1, 2024 - Technip Energies N.V.
 (PARIS: TE) (the“ Company ”) announces the completion of its share buy-back program, which launch was announced in a press release dated February 29, 2024.

 As announced in the press release dated February 29, 2024, the shares acquired under the share buy-back program will be used for the following purposes: 1. to reduce the Company's share capital by cancelling treasury shares; 2. to meet the Company's obligations under equity incentive plans.